Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 Please refer to the release notes in the directory "release/v0.10.0" for additional details and upgrade instructions.

 ## Version from MMM DD, 2017: v0.11.0 - Various changes
-The SIF3 Framework uses the sfl4j as its logging framework.
+- The SIF3 Framework uses the sfl4j as its logging framework.
 This has changed from the fixed log4j.

-Please refer to the release notes in the directory "release/v0.11.0" for additional details and upgrade instructions.
+- Framework infrastructure is now SIF 3.2.1.
+Fingerprint functionality has been added.
+- While the framework is now SIF 3.2.1 there is no support for functional services, yet.

+**NOTE: There are database changes!
+You must read the detailed release notes in "release/v0.11.0" carefully to ensure that your project is upgraded properly to the new framework version.**

 # Download Instructions
 How to download this project: